 The inventory in your retail store is also available online

-In the first case, you probably want the maximum possible inventory available to sell online, so you will make it that all your inventory, both that stored in the warehouse and that on shelves in your retail store, IS available to purchase online.
-Now the role of the WMS is to control the inventory numbers, so in order to do that effectively, it needs to know where the inventory actually is.
+In the first case, you probably want the maximum possible inventory available to sell online, so you will make it so that all your inventory, both stored in the warehouse and on shelves in your retail store, IS available to purchase online.
+Now the role of the WMS is to control the inventory numbers, so to do that effectively, it needs to know where the inventory is.

 Alternatively, you can set the entire retail store up as a pick location.
-Although that does open you up to the likelihood of having multiple pickers rolling through the retail store throughout the day looking for certain items (perhaps even plucking them out of customers hands in-store!).
+However, that does open you up to the likelihood of having multiple pickers rolling through the retail store throughout the day looking for specific items (perhaps even plucking them out of customers’ hands in-store!).

-One of our clients, Hattons Model Railways, has a smart way of running this process.
-In their retail store, every time a customer buys something, they automatically print a record of that transaction with the product’s barcode on.
-Then, as a separate task intermittently through the day, those barcodes are all scanned to remove those products from the master inventory efficiently.
+One of our clients, Hattons Model Railways, has a clever way of running this process.
+In their retail store, every time a customer buys something, they automatically print a record of that transaction with the product’s barcode on it.
+Then, as a separate task intermittently throughout the day, those barcodes are all scanned to remove those products from the master inventory efficiently.

-The reason keeping your inventory up to date in real time, of course, is so that you never face the customer-loyalty killer of having to cancel an order a customer makes, because you don’t actually have any left of the item they’ve been able to purchase.
+The reason for keeping your inventory up to date in real-time, of course, is so that you never face the customer-loyalty killer of having to cancel an order a customer makes because you don’t actually have any left of the item they’ve been able to purchase.

 All your inventory is available, both in-store on the shelves and in the warehouse

 So in this second case, you want as much as possible to be available to the in-store customers, so you let your team go and get things from the warehouse.
-It’s important to consider what percentage of your business is actually in-store versus online, and if it’s not a large proportion, then having your inventory this way is probably not worth it.
-However, perhaps you were a trade-desk or retail store first, and you’ve only just added e-commerce to the mix.
+It’s important to consider what percentage of your business is in-store versus online.
+If it’s not a large proportion, then having your inventory this way is probably not worth it.
+However, perhaps you were a trade desk or retail store first, and you’ve only just added ecommerce to the mix.

 You keep your inventories separate – retail shelves for in-store, warehouse for online

-This one’s easy… if the retail store inventory is kept separate from online store inventory, there is nothing to solve!
-We’d recommend keeping the two inventories separate and focussing on providing an exceptional, tailored experience to your different customer-bases.
-When the brands we work with decide to focus on one thing, or take their different channels in unique directions with proper focus, they rarely look back.
+This one’s easy… if the retail store inventory is kept separate from the online store inventory, there is nothing to solve!
+We’d recommend keeping the two inventories separate and focussing on providing an exceptional, tailored experience to your different customer bases.
+When the brands we work with decide to focus on one thing or take their different channels in unique directions with proper focus, they rarely look back.